pdevito3/craftsman/README.md

 🚧 React Scaffolding

-🚧 SDK for easier scaffolding
+🚧 Json for easier scaffolding

 🚧 More scaffolded test coverage